vadym-gonchar/tutorial-course/README.md

 To run the tests in ONE SPECIFIC BROWSER use the following command: mvn package -DrunnerFile=testng -Dbrowser=CHROME (instead of CHROME you may also use the next browsers: FIREFOX, IE11, EDGE, OPERA)

-To run the tests in ALL BROWSERS use the following command: mvn package -DrunnerFile=all_browsers
+To run the tests in ALL BROWSERS use the following command: mvn clean package -DrunnerFile=all_browsers